Introducing a program of research on the impact of College for America

 Click to Navigate

-When we launched College for America three years ago, our vision was to create a new model for higher education: one that was accountable for delivering learning that is applicable in the workplace, and one that meets the needs of today’s learner by being far more flexible and affordable than traditional options.
+When we launched College for America four years ago, our vision was to create a new model for higher education: one that was accountable for delivering learning that is applicable in the workplace, and one that meets the needs of today’s learner by being far more flexible and affordable than traditional options.

 We take accountability seriously.
-As a non-profit university with decades of experience serving students, outcomes are central to everything that we do.
+As a nonprofit university with decades of experience serving students, outcomes are central to everything that we do.
 Our success is measured by our students’ success.
 And we believe that when our students succeed, so do their employers.

-College for America helps our students become more successful personally and professionally – and their employers can see the benefits.
+Southern New Hampshire University’s College for America helps our students become more successful personally and professionally – and their employers can see the benefits.
 We asked our partners to compare participating students with the company’s non-participating employees.
 Here’s what they reported.

 100% believe they’re as likely or more likely to retain College for America students, with 10% reporting they are much more likely.